 He's a little darling!
 Take him to the zoo, a water park, a fun park, or anywhere there will be other children.
-Call the chamber of commerce in the city where you are and find out what restaurants offer free meals for a person on their birthday.
-This makes them feel real special!

 My daughter recently went through the same thing as they are stationed in Europe.
 So I can understand how you are feeling.
 How about getting a few helium ballons, hang them on the front door, and use one of the tables outside